 - Der Seestern (the starfish)

-Despite many animals in Germany being similar to those in North America, a visit to a Tierpark (zoo) will expose you to animals from all over the world.
+A visit to a Tierpark (zoo) will expose you to animals from all over the world.
 Germans love going to the zoo, and there are zoos in many of Germany’s big cities such as Berlin, Munich and Frankfurt.

 - Der Papagei (the parrot)

 - Der Tiger (the tiger)

 - Das Känguru (the kangaroo)